 Figure 1.
 Photosynthesis in C3 (a) and C4 (b) plants and photorespiration (c) of C3 plants

+author please provide proper citation for each figure.

 On other hand, RuBisCO catalyzes O2 and paves the way for photorespiration process, it take place in three different organelles (chloroplast, peroxisome, mitichondria) (Figure 1c).
 O2 binds with RUBP and produces 2-phosphoglycolate and 3-phosphoglycerate, CO2 and NH3 (Bauwe et al., 2010).
 The ammonia (inorganic form of N) released in the mitochondria is re-fixed in the chloroplast into glutamate by the enzyme glutamine synthetase (Peterhansel et al., 2012).
 About 75% of carbon lost by oxygenation of RUBP is retrieved in the photorespiration process and it is given back to C3 cycle (Lorimer 1981).